magento/devdocs/src/guides/v2.4/graphql/mutations/add-products-to-requisition-list.md

 ### RequisitionListItemsInput attributes {#RequisitionListItemsInput}

-The `RequisitionListItemsInput` type contains the list of products to add in requisition list.
+The `RequisitionListItemsInput` type contains the list of products to add to a requisition list.

 Attribute |  Data Type | Description
 --- | --- | ---